 Instrumentation allows the flight crew to understand the situation of the flight and therefore allows the crew to perform a safe and efficient flight.
-Considering that commercial aircraft nowadays make use of what is referred to as a glass cockpit the learners during this topic get to appreciate the typical layout of such cockpits.
-A number of instruments will be studied and for this reason the learner is expected to achieve general knowledge on the pitot static system, gyroscopic instruments, compasses, angle of attack indication and others.
+Instruments play an important role in avionics and therefore this topic is of great importance.
+Considering that commercial aircraft nowadays make use of what is referred to as a glass cockpit the learners during this topic get to appreciate the typical layout of such cockpits together with its benefits.
+A number of instruments will be studied in this case starting from the classification of instruments where for instance one can find the flight instruments and the engine indication ones.